A Cathedral Vista

 rooftop landscaping 80m²

-When our client received the keys to this unusual Clerkenwell penthouse apartment, its three small roof terraces contained mere decking and pots brimming with weeds.
+When our client received the keys to this unusual Clerkenwell penthouse apartment, his three small roof terraces contained mere decking and pots brimming with weeds.
 A sunny terrace adjoining the kitchen features an inspiring St Paul's Cathedral vista, while a lower rooftop terrace forms a shaded wrap-around by the master bedroom.
-Clerkenwell's clay bricks and slate roofs backdrop was echoed within our colour palette for new plant containers and wall elevations.
-As each space within the sequence presents a unique microclimate, its varied rooftop topography enabled distinctive designs to evolve for each terrace.
-With a blank canvas, we created a minimalist series of indoor-outdoor planters, enhanced by architectural foliage.
+Clerkenwell's clay bricks and slate roofs backdrop was echoed within our colour palette for custom-made containers and wall elevations.
+As each rooftop within the sequence presents a unique microclimate, the varied topographies enabled distinct designs for each terrace.
+With a blank canvas, we formulated a minimalist series of indoor-outdoor planters which enhance an architectural rooftop design.

 The view to St Paul's Cathedral and Barbican terraces is unveiled through the noble branches of a multi stem Ginkgo specimen, where this Maidenhair tree projects captivating silhouettes with its ancient Chinese pedigree – highly resilient in urban pollution.
 The containers' apertures increase daylight permeation, and facilitate uninterrupted panoramic views to London's city landscape, while a minimalist tier of evergreen, grass-like Carex sedges, mulched with beige pebbles, leads towards a graceful contemporary sculpture, specifically commissioned for this project.
 The slate-grey planters blend into their surrounding Clerkenwell and Farringdon rooftops, while the Portland stone artwork mirrors an outline of a church in its backdrop.